Eastern pediment of the Temple of Zeus at Olympia: Description

 In the center stands Zeus watching over Pelops to his right and Oenomaus to his left.
-Beside them are two female figures, followed by hithe chariots about to be raced on.
-In the corners of the pediment are male figures, presumably spectators, who are sitting or lying down.
+Besides Oenomaus stands his wife, Sterope, whereas besides Pelops stands his (future) wife and daughter of Oenomaus and Sterope, Hippodamia; on the sides stand the chariots about to be raced on.
+In the corners of the pediment are two male figures, personifications of the two rivers that flow through the region, Alfeios and Kladeos.